Wieslaw L. Nowinski Bio

 Dr. Nowinski bridges science, medicine, and art, focusing on the human brain.
 His research includes electronic atlases of the human brain in health and disease, stroke, deep brain stimulation, neuroinformatics, brain quantification, medical image processing and analysis, human body modeling, virtual reality, surgical simulation, interventional radiology and teleradiology simulation, computer-assisted diagnosis and treatment, and future directions in computer-aided radiology and surgery, among others.
 Affiliated with four of the world’s top 10 universities (according to the Shanghai domain ranking), No 2 in MED (the USA) and No 2, 6, and 9 in ENG (Singapore and China).

 The most impactful is his work on human brain atlasing covering structural, vascular, connectional, and functional brain atlases; atlases of neurologic disorders; population-based diseased brain atlases; stroke atlases; an atlas of cerebral arterial variants; and a 3D brain atlas extended to the head and neck (with about 3,000 components).
 Dr. Nowinski has introduced electronic brain atlases along with several new concepts to atlas-aided stereotactic and functional neurosurgery.
-The electronic brain atlases created by him have been licensed to 13 surgical companies and incorporated in more than 1,950 neurosurgical workstations; they have been distributed worldwide by leading companies, including Medtronic, BrainLab, and Elekta.
+The electronic brain atlases he created have been licensed to 13 surgical companies and incorporated in more than 1,950 neurosurgical workstations; they have been distributed worldwide by leading companies, including Medtronic, BrainLab, and Elekta.
 Hundreds of thousands of patients have been treated using the Nowinski Brain Atlases resulting in better outcomes and improved quality of life.
 Fifteen 2D and 3D brain atlases have been distributed by Thieme Publishers, New York-Stuttgart mainly to individual clinicians and medical institutions. iPad- and Android-based versions have also been developed.
 In total, more than 10,000 copies of the Nowinski Brain Atlases have been distributed worldwide.

 Bridging science-medicine-art he has created the NOWinBRAIN repository containing the Nowinski Brain Image Gallery (nBIG) with over 8,600 images of the live human brain extended to the head and neck reconstructed in 3D and organized in 12 diverse galleries.
 It also contains a few artistic and special theme images, including an exhibition Peace through Brain.
 The nBIG, accessed by visitors from about 90 countries, is publically available at www.nowinbrain.org.
 This is the world’s largest public collection of 3D live neuroimages created by a single person.